ariel-extending851/ariel-extending851/README.md

 ### 👋 Hi!
 I'm Ariel, nice to meet you

-- I am a developer transitioning to DevOps, passionate about technology and digital solutions.
+- I am a Sysadmin and former Java Developer transitioning to DevOps, passionate about technology and digital solutions.

 🚀 Mission